ten-protocol/foundation/governance-guidelines.md

 4. Interacting with Regulators
 5. Complaints and Whistle-blowing

-## 7 The Obscuro Network Operator(s)
+## 7 The Ten Network Operator(s)

 In order to pursue the mission of the Foundation as set out in section 1, there will need to be a set of operational activities, including technical activities such as hosting services, marketing activities, community management and promotion.
 These activities shall be funded through the participation fees and overseen by the Board, and they will require operational staffing by the Operator(s).
-It is not envisaged (at least during the first year) that the Obscuro Network Foundation will need separate staff.
+It is not envisaged (at least during the first year) that the Ten Network Foundation will need separate staff.
 Administrative operations and meeting facilities will be provided by the Operator.

 The Operator shall invoice the Foundation for the costs of operating the Network and minor administrative expenses, initially on a cost-plus basis, and subject to annual review.

 For the first year, Obscuro Limited shall act as the Operator.

 ## 8 Community

-Obscuro is a collaborative effort, and part of the Foundation’s mission is to help create and foster a technical community that will benefit all Obscuro solution providers and users.
+ Ten is a collaborative effort, and part of the Foundation’s mission is to help create and foster a technical community that will benefit all Ten solution providers and users.
 As such, the Foundation will work to encourage further participation of leading Participants of the ecosystem, including developers, service and solution providers and end users.
-This community shall work towards furthering the adoption of Obscuro, and contribute to the specific capabilities identified in the technical white paper.
+This community shall work towards furthering the adoption of Ten, and contribute to the specific capabilities identified in the technical white paper.

-The Obscuro technical community should be broad and open, encouraging participation and active conversations on the technology and applications, but this cannot be mandated by the Foundation.
+The Ten technical community should be broad and open, encouraging participation and active conversations on the technology and applications, but this cannot be mandated by the Foundation.

 ### 8.1	Non-Discrimination